• Skip to main content

 • Missed above-the-line deductions

-👉 Fix: Ensure premiums are properly reimbursed or paid by the S-corp and reported correctly on your W-2.
+👉 Fix: Ensure premiums are properly reimbursed or paid by the S-Corporation and reported correctly on your W-2.

 5. Home Office Deductions Are Often Handled the Wrong Way